On October 1987, the financial markets collapsed.

 The only relevant question is whether you are bullish or bearish on the position that day.

-10. The most important rule of trading is to play great defense, not offense.
+10. The most important rule of trading is to play great defence, not offence.

 I do that so I can define my maximum possible drawdown. if my positions are going against me, then I have a game plan for getting out.